johnny353535/yoi/docs/_pages/components/log.md

 <p class="intro">Use this component to log short messages in reverse-order.</p>

-<p class="hint"><b>For Documentation Only:</b> By itself, this element is pretty useless.
+<p class="hint hint--primary"><b>For Documentation Only:</b> By itself, this element is pretty useless.
 It’s designed to monitor output in code documentation, driven by it’s simple JavaScript API.</p>

 ## Basic Example